FADO: Feedback-Aware Double COntrolling Network for Emotional Support Conversation

-To tackle these issues, we propose a novel \textbf{F}eedback-\textbf{A}ware \textbf{D}ouble C\textbf{O}ntrolling Network (\textbf{FADO}) for emotional support conversation.
-The core modules consist of a \textbf{D}ual-level \textbf{F}eedback \textbf{S}trategy Selector \textbf{(DFS)} and a \textbf{D}ouble \textbf{C}ontrol \textbf{R}eader \textbf{(DCR)}.
-Specifically, \textbf{DFS} designs dual-level feedback including turn-level (locally reflect the current users' feeling) and conversation-level feedback (globally represent the users' global states) to encourage or penalize strategies with the aim of making a strategy selection.
-Secondly, \textbf{DCR} develops the double control flows which consist of context-to-strategy flow and strategy-to-context flow to focus on the strategy-related dialog context and generate the strategy-constrain response.
-Furthermore, \textbf{FADO} introduces a strategy dictionary that records description of strategies, which can enrich their semantic information and improve the quality of strategy-constrain response.
+To this end, this paper proposes a novel \textbf{F}eedback-\textbf{A}ware \textbf{D}ouble C\textbf{O}ntrolling Network (\textbf{FADO}) for emotional support conversation.
+The core modules include a \textbf{D}ual-level \textbf{F}eedback \textbf{S}trategy Selector \textbf{(DFS)} and a \textbf{D}ouble \textbf{C}ontrol \textbf{R}eader \textbf{(DCR)}.
+Specifically, \textbf{DFS} designs turn-level feedback (locally reflects the current users' feelings) and conversation-level feedback (globally represents the users' global states) to encourage or penalize strategies {during the strategy selection process}.
+Secondly, \textbf{DCR} develops a context-to-strategy flow and a strategy-to-context flow to focus on the strategy-related dialog context and generate strategy-constrained responses.
+Besides, \textbf{FADO} introduces a strategy dictionary that records the description of strategies to enrich their semantic information and improve the quality of the strategy-constrained response.

-The contributions can be summarized as follows: \begin{itemize} \item We propose a {F}eedback-{A}ware {D}ouble C{o}ntrolling Network to make a strategy schedule and generate a strategy-constrain response in emotional support conversation. \item To make an accurate and user-relevant strategy selection, the \textbf{DFS} incorporates the dual-level feedback of the help-seeker at the turn-level and conversation-level. \item To focus on the strategy-related context and generate the strategy-constrain response, the \textbf{DCR} effectively constructs context-to-strategy flow and strategy-to-context flow between the strategy and dialog history. \item Experiments on the dataset show that the \textbf{FADO} achieves the state-of-the-art performance in terms of both strategy selection and response generation. \end{itemize}
+The contributions of this paper are summarized as follows: \begin{itemize} \item A feedback-aware double controlling network is proposed to make a strategy schedule and generate a strategy-constrained response in emotional support conversations. \item To make an accurate and user-relevant strategy selection, the \textbf{DFS} incorporates the feedback of the help-seeker at the turn level and conversation level. \item To focus on the strategy-related context and generate strategy-constrained responses, the \textbf{DCR} effectively constructs context-to-strategy and strategy-to-context flows between the strategy and dialog history. \item Experiments on the dataset indicate that the \textbf{FADO} achieves the State-Of-The-Art {(SOTA)} performance in terms of strategy selection and response generation. \end{itemize}